 Renewal of Licence

 Upon expiry of licence, operators are required to renew the licence if he/she wishes to continue with the business.
 Renewal of the licence can be made as early as two months before the licence expires by GIRO, AXS or GoBusiness portal (step by step guide, PDF).
 Operators will not be able to make payment and renew once the licence is expired and will be required to make a new licence application.

 We strongly encourage operators to sign up for GIRO auto-payment as it is the most convenient way to pay licence fees.
 Once the GIRO arrangement is made, the operators do not need to track the licence expiry date or enquire how to renew the licence.
-If the operators do not wish to renew the licence, let us know and we will stop the GIRO arrangement.
-Please write to us via SFA’s Online Feedback Form. or download the GIRO Application Form and send the original form to SFA.
+Please download the GIRO Application Form and send the original form to SFA.

 Please be reminded that it is an offence to operate a food establishment without a valid licence under the Environmental Public Health Act.
 Offenders may be fined up to $10,000 for operating a food establishment without a valid licence.